Frequently Asked Questions about Student Health Services

 What about my medication?

 Student Health Services has a limited on-site pharmacy.
 This service is available to students that are seen by a provider at the Student Health Services.
 If medications are filled at the on-site pharmacy, the charges will be billed to your Student Account.
 Even if you have a prescription plan with your health insurance, we are unable to use it due to federal privacy laws (HIPPA).
-If you require a medication that is not available in the on-site pharmacy, a list of local pharmacies will be given to assist you.
-Many over-the-counter medications and supplies can be found in the Loft and Bookstore.
+You may choose to get your medication off site or the provider at Student Health Services prescribes a medication that we do not carry here.
+In those cases, we will direct you to a local pharmacy.
+Many over-the-counter medications and supplies can be found in the C store at the Pryz and Bookstore.
 In addition, there are two pharmacies within easy walking distance from CUA: Wellington Pharmacy, located on the ground floor of Providence Hospital on Varnum St.; and CVS on 12th Street in Brookland.
-A safe alternative, especially for evening hours is Tschiffily at Union Station.
-There is also a 24 hour CVS near the Dupont Circle metro stop.

 What happens if I miss class?